MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/convert-app-service-in-process.md

 The second change is to move the service logic from its separate background task project into methods that can be called from **OnBackgroundActivated()**.

-[!NOTE] The code below is different than that of example 1 (out-of-process service).
-The code below is new sample provided for illustration purposes in example 2 (in-process service).
-To avoid breaking example 1, continue to use the code provided  for example 1 instead of the new code below.

 Now your application can directly run your App Service.
 For example, in App.xaml.cs:

-NOTE: The code below is not the same as that example 1 (out-of-process service).
-The code below is just a sample.
-For consistency, use the app service code from Example 1 instead of the code below.
+[!NOTE] The code below is different than the one provided for example 1 (out-of-process service).
+The code below is provided for illustration purposes only and should not be used as part of example 2 (in-process service).
+To continue the article’s transition from example 1 (out-of-process service) into example 2 (in-process service) continue to use the code provided  for example 1 instead of the illustrative code below.

 ``` cs
 using Windows.ApplicationModel.AppService;